 Students renewing their TE scholarship must meet College eligibility guidelines each year and be re-certified by the Tuition Exchange Committee.
 The deadline for employees to submit tuition exchange applications for consideration for any academic year is September 30 of the prior year.
 For example, if an employee’s child is applying for college acceptance for next fall, the tuition exchange application is due in UNE’s Financial Aid Office by the previous September 30.
 Applications submitted after that date will be reviewed on a case by case basis.
 You can find additional information on The Tuition Exchange Program website.

 Regular full-time employees with ten or more years of continuous and uninterrupted service may apply for an annual tuition subsidy.
 The amount of the award will vary by years of service.
 You must submit applications for the UNE Blue Scholar dependent scholarship each quarter or semester you are requesting a scholarship payment.
 Applications along with a copy of the dependent's detailed bill should be submitted to the Office of Human Resources.
 Payments will be made directly to the college or university and will not exceed the cost of attendance, but may impact other aid awarded.
 It is important to check with the host institution regarding their internal policies.
+This benefit may be used in conjunction with other UNE tuition benefit programs.
 Additional details are available in our Personnel Handbook